Ha ha. A mini company. Where the heck does this miniature approach come from?

 What's the image of UG in daily business?
 I heard it be awful!
 Is it really that bad?
 What is so awful about a UG?

 Non-entrepreneurs are not very familiar with this form of company.
 Only when you say "Mini-GmbH" will they have an idea.
 Acceptance otherwise depends on your industry and the risk involved.
 If your company is a business that will make a six-figure profit per annum, you should choose a GmbH directly when deciding whether or not it is a UG.
 Otherwise you will only lose face!
-Conservative Germans will frown upon you: "They are so broke that they can't come up with a serious contribution (of 25 k€)!" or "They want to make six-digit profits but only 1 €, that can't be a serious business".
+Conservative Germans will frown upon you: "They are so broke that they can't come up with a serious contribution (of 25 k€)!" or "They want to make six-digit profits but only commit with 1 €, that can't be a serious business".
 If your company is heavily dependent on suppliers, it may be best to have a GmbH.
-If you are a freelancer and want to appear larger, then the UG is perfect and your company can grow into a business.
+If you are a freelancer and want to appear larger, then the UG is perfect and your company can grow into big business.

 When better to form a GmbH and not a UG?

 Not only the money itself is a major difference in both kinds of companies.
 It also has to do with the company's acceptance in the market.
 If your company is dependant on a standing credit line for deliveries, chances are high you will not get one.
 Why?
-Conservative / anxious Germans will think around "A UG is an advertising pillar topped with a red alarm light reading "I have no money!"
+Conservative / anxious German banks will think around "A UG is an advertising pillar topped with a red alarm light reading "I have no money!"
 If you have the capital for a GmbH but only found a UG (for cost reasons) and want to play with the big boys in business, you will loose your face "They want to play big but are not able to put down a real contribution for their company?
-We can't take them for serious.
+We can't take them for serious!

 You're always so negative about a UG; isn't there something good about a UG?
 When is a UG the right legal form for a business?

 Sure, a UG is something good.
 However, if you are startup hunting for an risk capitalist, this approach will be fine!
 Why?
 You can prove with first turnover that your business idea is wanted on the market.
 You will already have a vehicle to invest in.
+Investing into an existing company is quicker than first having to open and register.
+Taking over, stepping up to GmbH, accepting new shareholders all will happen simultaneously to the running business.
+They give you a head start when connecting with risk capitalists.

 What's the financial difference of a UG to a GmbH?